 James Cooke: Stay Put And Add Value!

-In this article James offers five different investment strategies for leaseholders looking to add value to their flat – without selling.
+James Cooke MA is Director of Your Home Property Management and in this article he offers five different investment strategies for leaseholders looking to add value to their flat – without selling.

 Over the last year or so we’ve seen more and more of our leaseholder clients choosing to sit tight, not sell, and instead sweat their existing property asset.
 Before we move on to adding value to your flat, let’s just spend a moment understanding the housing market.
 I do this not because I want to waste your time but because it will help rationalise my investment tips.